aimclub/FEDOT/docs/source/fedot/features/sensitivity_analysis.rst

 --------------------

-Sensitivity analysis algorithms are used to find uncertainties in the input parameters of data or meta-parameters that affect the output.
+Sensitivity analysis algorithms are used to find uncertainties in the input parameters of data or in meta-parameters that affect the output.
 But the model complexity can also affect the result.
 To evaluate the potential contribution of certain component of the composite model we introduce the composite model Structure Analysis.

 Structural Analysis means structure modification of some sort like Node deletion, replacement or anything else(see `NodeAnalyzeApproach`_).
-In FEDOT you can apply such an analysis by using `ChainStructureAnalysis`_ or `NodeAnalysis`_.
+Within FEDOT, you can apply such an analysis to the model by using `ChainStructureAnalysis`_ or `NodeAnalysis`_.
 The difference is:

-- ChainStructureAnalysis allows you to apply several approaches to several (all or defined) Nodes;
+- ``ChainStructureAnalysis`` allows you to apply several approaches to several (all or defined) Nodes;

-- NodeAnalysis allows you to apply several approaches to one Node;
+- ``NodeAnalysis`` allows you to apply several approaches to one Node;

 - additionally, you may use every approach directly.